Everything You Need To Know About Product Liability Claims in Austin, TX

 Design Defect Claim

-A design defect liability claim alleges that a product is inherently flawed in its design, causing it to be dangerous or ineffectual.
+A design defect liability claim alleges that a product's design is inherently flawed, causing it to be dangerous or ineffectual.
 Design defect claims often come into play when products cause injuries due to an error in their design.
 In some cases, design defects can result in wrongful death.
-Examples of design defects include:

 • Toys with small parts that a child could swallow